Privacy policy

 7.2 – Wordfence

-The data processing described above is carried out in accordance with Art.
-6 para.
-1 lit. f DSGVO on the basis of our legitimate interests in protecting the website from harmful cyber attacks and in maintaining structural and data integrity and security.
+The data processing described above is carried out pursuant to Art.
+6 (1) lit. f DSGVO on the basis of our legitimate interests in protecting the website from harmful cyber attacks and in maintaining structural and data integrity and security.

-If website visitors have login rights, Wordfence also sets cookies (= small text files) on the respective end device used by the visitor.
-With the help of the cookies, certain location and device information can be read out, which enables an assessment of whether the login-authorised access originates from a legitimate person.
+If visitors to the website have login rights, the provider also sets cookies (= small text files) on the respective end device of the visitor.
+With the help of the cookies, certain location and device information can be read, which enables an assessment of whether the login-authorised access originates from a legitimate person.
 At the same time, access rights can be evaluated via the cookies and released via a site-internal firewall according to the authorisation level.
 Finally, the cookies are used to register irregular access by site administrators from new devices or new locations and to notify other administrators of this.

 These cookies are only set if a user has login rights.
-Wordfence does not set cookies for site visitors without login rights.
+The provider does not set cookies for site visitors without login authorisation.

 8) Rights of the person concerned